 Mid-Facelift

 This facelift utilizes small incision inside the mouth and at the hairline to lift the fatty tissue over the cheek bones.
-It is useful for laugh lines and sagging cheeks.
+A mid-facelift is useful for laugh lines and sagging cheeks.
 This provides more subtle results and is useful for people between age 40 and 50.
 The cost is $6,000-$10,000.

 Thread Lift

 This type of lift is considered non-surgical.
 Tiny suture barbs act as hooks to gather skin upwards and tighten skin.
 The suture remains in place, providing the facelift.
 No incisions, no recovery, and the thread lift is done under local anesthesia.
-This type of lift is good for people in their 30s or 40s that have minimal sagging, and costs $1,500 to $5,000.
+A thread lift is good for people in their 30s or 40s that have minimal sagging, and costs $1,500 to $5,000.

 SMAS Lift